HorlogeSkynet/archey4/README.md

 			"sensors_chipsets": [
 				// White-list of chipset identifiers (strings) passed to LM-SENSORS when computing the average temperature.
 				// Use `sensors -A` to list the available chipsets on your system (e.g. `coretemp-isa-0000`, `acpitz-acpi-0`, ...).
-				// Leaving empty (default) would make Archey process input data from all available chipsets.
+				// Leaving empty (default) would make Archey process input data from **all** available chipsets.
-				// Use this option if a sensor happens to return irrelevant values, or if you want to exclude it.
+				// Use this option if a sensor happens to return irrelevant values, or if you want to process only a subset of them.
 			],
 			// Display temperature values in Fahrenheit instead of Celsius.
 			"use_fahrenheit": false